-Heather A. Conley is a senior advisor to the German Marshall Fund's (GMF) board of trustees and was the sixth president of GMF.
+Heather A. Conley is a senior adviser to the German Marshall Fund's (GMF) board of trustees and was the sixth president of GMF.

 Conley joined GMF after 12 years at the Center for Strategic and International Studies (CSIS), where she most recently served as senior vice president for Europe, Eurasia, and the Arctic, and as director of the Europe, Russia, and Eurasia Program.
 At CSIS, she developed the acclaimed Kremlin Playbook series, a dedicated research effort that examined the doctrine and methodology of Russian malign economic behavior and its methodology across Europe.
 She also is a recognized expert on the Arctic region, focusing on the Russian Arctic, climate transformation, and US policy toward the region.